Spanish Intermediate - Stage C

 The textbook is Nuevo Prisma A2, curso de español para extranjeros, Editorial Edinumen.
 2013.
 Libro del alumno (student book).

 This course is for students who have a survival knowledge of Spanish, who wish to further improve their communication skills in oral, aural and written form.
 It is appropriate for students who have recently acquired a good GCSE grade or completed Spanish for Improvers Stage B.

 Learning and teaching

-The emphasis of the course is on participation and students are encouraged to actively take part in class through various activities designed to stimulate communication.
+The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.